alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

 ![APIs](docs/media/APIs_description.png)

-To run an ML application on the Cortex-M and Ethos-U55 NPU, please, follow these steps:
+To run an ML application on the Cortex-M and Ethos-U NPU, please, follow these steps:

 1. Setup your environment by installing [the required prerequisites](./docs/sections/building.md#Build-prerequisites).
 2. Generate an optimized neural network model for Ethos-U with a Vela compiler by following instructions [here](./docs/sections/building.md#Add-custom-model).